Who Is Mike Pompeo?

 Pompeo quickly got to work by flying to Brussels, Belgium, to meet with NATO allies.
 He helped set the table for President Trump's historic summit with Kim Jong-un in Singapore in June, and personally met with the North Korean leader in October to lay the groundwork for a second summit.

 In February 2019, Pompeo announced that the U.S. was suspending the 30-plus-year-old Intermediate-Range Nuclear Forces Treaty with Russia due to the Eastern power's inability to comply to terms.
-"Russia's violations put millions of Europeans and Americans at greater risk," said the secretary of state, adding, "It is our duty to respond appropriately."
+"Russia's violations put millions of Europeans and Americans at greater risk," he said, adding, "It is our duty to respond appropriately."

 Donald Trump's CIA Nominee